kubernetes/community/sig-contributor-experience/charter.md

   - SIG Mailing List permissions, moderation, and maintenance
   - SIG YouTube playlist videos
   - SIG settings on their Zoom account
-  - We are available to assist SIGs with these properties, but the responsibility of managing these day to day belongs to the individual SIG
+  - We are available to assist SIGs with these properties and provide guidance, but the responsibility of managing these day to day belongs to the individual SIG
-- Account ownership of the Kubernetes public social properties.
-The CNCF may delegate admin or management positions on these properties to members of Contrib Ex:
+- Ownership, staffing, and moderation of Kubernetes communication properties.
+The CNCF may delegate admin or management positions on these properties to members of Contributor Experience
-  - Main Zoom account (CNCF)
+  - [discuss.kubernetes.io] - This tool is mostly self-moderating and enough Kubernetes members participate that most of these roles are administrative.
+  - [Mailing lists] / Google groups (that belong to the each SIG)
+  - [Slack] - (TBD)
-  - Main YouTube account (CNCF)
+  - [/kubernetescommunity] YouTube channel (CNCF)
-  - Main Slack ownership (CNCF)
+  - [Zoom] (CNCF)
 - Communication platforms that are out of our scope for maintenance and support but we may still have some influence:
     - [r/kubernetes]
     - [@kubernetesio] twitter account
     - [kubernetes blog]
 - Logistical Execution of the [Contributor Summit(s)]
-  - The CNCF will handle the logistical requirements of the contributor summits with our input while we will focus on the content.
+  - The CNCF will provide us with an events manager who will handle the event logistics and provide guidance with the requirements we set forth.

 ## Roles and Organization Management